Construction Disputes: Statutes of Limitation and Repose in Indemnity and Contribution Claims

 Recording of a 90-minute CLE webinar with Q&A

-This CLE webinar will provide practical guidance on the application of statutes of limitations and repose to indemnity and contribution claims in construction disputes.
+This CLE course will provide practical guidance on the application of statutes of limitations and repose to indemnity and contribution claims in construction disputes.
 The panel will address the interrelationship between the discovery rule, contractual indemnity, common law indemnity, and contribution claims, and their connection to statutes of limitations and statutes of repose.
 The panel will also discuss the current state of the law regarding applying these statutes to indemnity and contribution claims while highlighting unique approaches states have taken on this issue.

 - Statutes of limitation